3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Introduction

 \section{Introduction}

 Acquiring visual information is a key component in robotics for scene understanding, planning, and decision-making.
 In particular, the acquisition of 3D information, known as 3D scene reconstruction, has gained popularity in different robotic settings, including agricultural \cite{bacharis2022view, nelson2023robust,peng2017view, roy2017active }, underwater \cite{vidal2020multisensor}, and urban \cite{jing2016view, smith2018aerial} environments.
-This task involves deciding the placement of a set of available cameras in the 3D space in order to acquire the necessary information and effectively reconstruct an area of interest.
-This problem is termed view planning (VP) \cite{tarabanis1995survey, tarbox1995planning}, where determining the camera placement can be carried out offline given a fixed number of cameras and a static model of the environment so that the information gain of each camera can be assessed.
-Thus, a VP approach can significantly improve the quality of the 3D reconstruction (usually expressed as point clouds) when compared to an arbitrary set of camera placements, which usually results in low-density point clouds.
+In the agricultural domain, informative 3D reconstructions have a major environmental and financial impact, including limited water usage for sustainable farming practices and increased revenue from large crop cultivation, just to list a few \cite{zermas2018extracting}.
+Obtaining an informative 3D scene reconstruction is typically modeled as an optimization problem, termed view planning (VP) \cite{tarabanis1995survey, tarbox1995planning}, that aims to decide the optimal placement of a set of available cameras in the 3D space.
+This optimal placement will result in the acquisition of the necessary information and, hence, the effective reconstruction of an area of interest.
+VP can be carried out offline, given a fixed number of cameras and a static model of the environment.
+The use of a VP approach can significantly improve the quality of the 3D reconstruction (typically expressed as point clouds) compared to a set of arbitrarily placed cameras, which usually results in low-density point clouds.

-Nonetheless, obtaining the optimal camera placement may be challenging when the size of the environment becomes large; see e.g., urban environments.
-To cope with this challenge, existing methods have formulated VP as a discrete optimization problem in order to reduce the space of feasible solutions \cite{bacharis2022view, peng2019adaptive}.
+Nonetheless, obtaining the optimal camera placement can become a challenging optimization problem when the size of the environment becomes large; see e.g., urban environments.
+To cope with this challenge, existing methods have formulated VP as a discrete optimization problem to reduce the space of feasible solutions \cite{bacharis2022view, peng2019adaptive}.
 A class of methods employed to solve the VP problem is based on search algorithms; e.g., \cite{bacharis2022view,jing2016view}.
 Recently, neural networks have been utilized in the VP setting to get an estimate of the function that maps any camera placement to its corresponding reconstruction quality \cite{pan2022scvp}.
-The reward functions that provide the evaluation of the different camera settings, can be categorized into geometric \cite{bacharis2022view} or occupancy maps \cite{pan2022scvp}, based on the application.